uviclibraries/rstudio-intermediate/act-1.md

     <img src="images/act-1/icon.png" alt="small icon" style="float:right;width:120px;">

--   Click the **Knit** icon in the toolbar (see right).
+-   Click the **Knit** icon in the toolbar (see image of the icon on the right to know what to look for).
 A PDF file is now generated and saved to the current folder/directory.
 -   Continue editing this R Markdown document for other Activities.

 [NEXT STEP: Tests For Difference in Means (t-tests, ANOVA)](act-2.html){: .btn .btn-blue }